Lawsuit to stop Charlottesville from moving Lee statue allowed to go forward

 However, he said the plaintiffs did not adequately prove that the Lee statue is a war monument.
 He gave them 21 days to provide evidence to support that claim.

-In May, a temporary injunction was granted in the lawsuit, preventing Charlottesville from moving the Lee statue or the Stonewall Jackson statue for six months.
+, preventing Charlottesville from moving the Lee statue or the Stonewall Jackson statue for six months.

 The judge has not yet ruled on whether the tarps covering the Lee statue and the Stonewall Jackson statue can remain in place.

 The plaintiffs are also seeking damages against Charlottesville and against each member of the Charlottesville City Council for "acting recklessly and in deliberate disregard of the law."

 A resolution to move the Lee statue was